tkmharris/tkmharris.github.io/ideas/static-pages/recipes.md

 Add the peppers, broccoli and spring onions, reserving a handful to garnish, to the stir-fry and toss over a high heat for 3–4 minutes before adding the carrot ribbons.
 Add the noodles, pour in the remaining sauce and season with the salt.
 Stir-fry until the noodles are coated in the sauce and heated through.

 Serve the stir-fry with the reserved spring onions and sesame seeds to garnish.

+### Plum and almond sponge cake

+#### Ingredients
+* 200g butter, softened, plus extra for greasing
+* 200g golden caster sugar
+* 4 large free-range eggs
+* 100g plain flour
+* 2 tsp baking powder
+* 130g ground almonds
+* 50g roasted hazelnuts, chopped
+* 120g golden marzipan, chopped
+* 500g (about 12) ripe plums, stoned and cut into quarters
+* 20g flaked almonds, toasted
+* 60g icing sugar
+* 1 tbsp lemon juice

+#### Method
+Preheat the oven to 180°C/fan160°C/gas 4.
+Lightly grease a 23cm square tin that’s 5cm deep and line the base with baking paper.

+In a big bowl, cream the butter and sugar with a hand-held electric whisk until pale, light and fluffy, then gradually add the eggs, whisking between each addition.
+Sift over the flour and baking powder, add the ground almonds and fold in gently with a big spoon.
+Fold in the hazelnuts and marzipan.

+Pour the mix into the tin and scatter the plum quarters over, pushing them down a little into the mixture.
+Bake for 50 minutes until a skewer inserted in the centre comes out clean.
+Scatter with the flaked almonds.

+Cool a little in the tin and then remove to a wire rack to cool completely.

+For the lemon icing, sift the icing sugar into a bowl, add the lemon juice and stir to a single-cream consistency.
+Use a teaspoon or piping bag to drizzle the icing over the cake, then cut into squares and serve as a teatime treat.